sebwylleman/auto-admin/README.md

 - Enforcing password change on the first login.

 **System Administration**: The project involved interacting with core system administration commands like ```useradd```, ```passwd```, ```userdel```, and ```chage```

-### Functionalities:

-**Secure User Provisioning**: Creates new user accounts with customisable comments and enforces strong password policies.
-**Account Disabling**: Safely disables existing user accounts while preserving their home directories.
-**Optional User Deletion**: Provides an option for permanent user deletion with safeguards to prevent accidental removal of critical accounts.
-**Optional Home Directory Archiving**: Offers the ability to create an archive of the user's home directory before deletion (if the deletion option is chosen).